louisahammoudi/-UFO_Challenge/README.md

 **Overview**

-Purpose of this challenge was to assemble a web page whre you could filter UFO sightings based on date, location(city and state), and shape of the possible sighting.
-The filter is automatically updated when you enter in paramaters that you wish to view.
+The Purpose of the challenge is to assemble a web page where we can filter UFO sightings based on date, location(city and state), and shape of the possible sighting.
+The filter is automatically updated when we enter in paramaters that want

 **Results**

-To complete a search, simply add in the parameters that you would like to view in the designated search field.
+To complete a search, we add in the parameters that we want to view in the designated search field.
 Shown below is a search of January 10th, 2010.
 The other filters listed are place holders and do not filter until something is typed into the field.

 <img width="938" alt="Search_demo" src="https://user-images.githubusercontent.com/90280238/144755685-e07fadb2-7aee-4a21-8098-dfcd90d86ca0.PNG">